openMetaAnalysis/QI-project-design/README.md

-Template: a data-only living systematic review
+QI project design
 ============================================
 A data-only living systematic review

-**Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
-There *is or is not* significand heterogeneity of results.
-This review updates the previously published meta-analysis (1) because the results are very similar.

-**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
-Rationale for newer trials excluded may be listed at the end of the references.
+**Clinical summary:** This meta-analysis finds that:
+ # Baseline ability is variable
+ # Teaching of quality improvement improves scores on the QIKAT by a mean of 2.26 with [substantial heterogeneity](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm) in results.
+ # Heterogeneity of results is inversely correlated with the baseline QIKAT scores.
+Benefit was shown in all studies except one (Glissmeyer) whose baseline scores were very high.
+ # The only study that showed no significant improvement (Glissmeyer) was the only study that explicitly stated raters of the QIKAT responses were blinded to whether responses were before or after teaching.
+ # Studies reported inconsistent reliability of the QIKAT.

+**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/).

 This repository is a limited review and contains outcomes data only without PICO and Risk of Bias Tables.
 This review does not include a GRADE Profile or Summary of Findings Table.